 Suppose you purchase an EIP in Seoul region with the bill-by-traffic billing mode and use a total of 10 GB traffic between 07:00:00-07:59:59, then at 8:00:00, the payable fees will be: 0.12 USD/GB × 10 GB = 1.2 USD.

-Public network traffic is the traffic data based on the number of downstream bytes, which is the application-layer data.
-During actual data transfer, the traffic generated over the network is around 5-15% more than the application-layer traffic, so the traffic counted by Tencent Cloud may be about 10% more than that counted by users themselves on the server.
+- Public network traffic refers to the downstream traffic (in bytes), which is the application-layer data.
+During actual data transfer, the traffic generated over the network is around 5-15% more than the application-layer traffic, so the traffic calculated by Tencent Cloud may be about 10% more than that calculated by users themselves on the server.

 - Consumption by TCP/IP headers: in TCP/IP-based HTTP requests, each packet has a maximum size of 1,500 bytes and includes TCP and IP headers of 40 bytes, which generate traffic during transfer but cannot be counted by the application layer.
 The overhead of this part is around 3%.

 - TCP retransmission: during normal data transfer over the network, around 3-10% of packets are lost on the Internet and retransmitted by the server.
-This type of traffic cannot be counted by the application layer and accounts for 3-7% of the total traffic.
+This type of traffic, which accounts for 3-7% of the total traffic, cannot be counted at the application layer.